 No, it is up to you.
-If you change your mind later, you can choose to withdraw from the study.
-You do not need to give us a reason.
-This will not affect your clinical care.
-You can take part in the survey without joining the online workshops.
-You can choose if you would like to be invited to the workshops when completing the consent form.
+If you (or your child) change your mind later, you can choose to withdraw.
+You do not have to give us a reason why.
+Withdrawing will not affect your (or your child's) clinical care.
+You can take part in the survey without joining the workshops.
+You can choose if you (and your child) would like to be invited to the workshops when completing the consent form.